Chris Candido

 Christopher Barrett Candito (March 21, 1972 – April 28, 2005) was an American professional wrestler.
-Candito is best remembered for his tenures with promotions such as World Championship Wrestling, Extreme Championship Wrestling, New Japan Pro-Wrestling, Total Nonstop Action Wrestling and Smoky Mountain Wrestling, where he performed under the ring name Chris Candido, as well as for his appearances in the World Wrestling Federation under the ring name Skip, one-half of the tag team The Bodydonnas.
+Candito is best remembered for his tenures with promotions such as World Championship Wrestling (WCW), Extreme Championship Wrestling (ECW), New Japan Pro-Wrestling (NJPW), Total Nonstop Action Wrestling (TNA), and Smoky Mountain Wrestling, where he performed under the ring name Chris Candido, as well as for his appearances in the World Wrestling Federation (WWF; now known as WWE) under the ring name Skip, one-half of the tag team The Bodydonnas.
 For much of his career, he performed alongside his real-life partner, Tammy "Sunny" Sytch, who acted as his valet.

-In the course of his career, Candito held professional wrestling championships such as the NWA World Heavyweight Championship, WWF World Tag Team Championship, ECW World Tag Team Championship and WCW Cruiserweight Championship.
-At the time of his passing, he was the reigning NWA Midwest Heavyweight Champion.
+During his career, Candito held professional wrestling championships such as the NWA World Heavyweight Championship, WWF World Tag Team Championship, ECW World Tag Team Championship, and WCW Cruiserweight Championship.
+When he died, he was the reigning NWA Midwest Heavyweight Champion.

 Early life

-Candito was the grandson of "Popeye" Chuck Richards, a wrestler for the World Wide Wrestling Federation, as the WWF was known prior to 1979.
+Candito was the grandson of "Popeye" Chuck Richards, a wrestler for the World Wide Wrestling Federation (WWWF) from 1966 to 1974, as the WWF was known prior to 1979.
 He started training at age 14 with Larry Sharpe and wrestled for Sharpe's World Wrestling Association.

 While attending Red Bank Catholic High School, he met and fell in love with Tammy Lynn Sytch, and the two began a lifelong relationship.
 Sytch would later become his valet.

 Professional wrestling career

-Early career (1986–1993)
+Early career (1986–1992)

 As a teenager, Candito and his friend Jonathan Rechner began working for independent professional wrestling promotions in New Jersey, setting up the wrestling rings.
 Candito and Rechner trained to wrestle at Larry Sharpe's Monster Factory in Bellmawr, New Jersey, with Candito making his debut in 1986.